 If you’re able to do this exercise without struggling too much for 10 repetitions, then you should be fine attending an antenatal Pilates class (but you should always check with your doctor or midwife, just to be on the safe side).

 If you can’t comfortably do this exercise – or if you can’t feel the muscles – then a Pilates class may not be for you.
-It’s possible that you could have a pre-existing problem with your pelvic floor muscles, which will need to be checked by a doctor of physiotherapist.
-Attending a class may still be a possibility, but it’s all the more important that you seek medical advice beforehand.
+It’s possible that you could have a pre-existing problem with your pelvic floor muscles, which will need to be checked by a doctor or physiotherapist.
+Attending a class may still be a possibility, but it’s all the more important that you seek medical advice from a doctor beforehand.

 Turning up to your class – what the instructor needs to know